 These days, you don’t need a TV to watch the latest shows and movies – it’s easier than ever to get a subscription to a streaming service that lets you watch video content on your computer or mobile device.
 These services let you watch an unlimited amount of video whenever you want, making them perfectly set up for binge watching whole seasons of shows on lazy weekends.
 They area also a good way to discover new shows and movies, and to rewatch older episodes of favourite shows.
 You can stream video content – usually in high definition – and the services generally have very good service so the videos are delivered fast and you don’t need to worry about the loading times or buffering issues that you can experience with unofficial streaming sites.

 Overall, a subscription to a streaming service is a really useful thing to have for watching TV and movies.
 And if you buy a subscription instead of renewing your cable package, you might even save a bunch of money.
 But which streaming service is the best?
 This is a matter of opinion and it depends on your personal needs.
 Each service has a different catalogue of videos to watch and has different features.
 One way to determine whether one or more streaming services are suitable for your needs is to try out each one.
-Today we’re going to list the best streaming services with free trials you should try in 2018 so you can check out each service and decide which one is worth spending your hard earned cash on.
+Today we’re going to list the best streaming services with free trials you should try so you can check out each service and decide which one is worth spending your hard earned cash on.

 This Year’s Best Streaming Services With Free Trials